liamzebedee/liamz.co/_posts/2013-06-12-religion-and-respect.md

 ---
 layout: post
-title: On religion and respect.
+title: On religion and respect
 description: "A description of my attitude towards religion and what form respect should come in.
 Also some  personal history."

 category: article